g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 #### Deployment using GitHub pages
 To deploy the repository:
-- Log into GitHub and navigate to repository [of this game project](https://github.com/g-omarsdottir/rock-paper-scissors-lizard-spock-game).
+- Log into GitHub and navigate to the [repository of this project](https://github.com/g-omarsdottir/rock-paper-scissors-lizard-spock-game).
 - Navigate to settings of the repository on the top navigation menu.
 - Navigate to Pages on the left sidebar navigation menu.
 - In the section "Build and deployment”, go to Source and select "Deploy from a branch" from the navigation dropdown menu.